This Is Why You Feel Shaky When You're Hungover

 When you wake up with a hangover, your body typically feels like a shell.
 Your knees are weak, your arms are heavy, there might be vomit on your sweater already, mom's spaghetti.
-In addition to these familiar hangover symptoms, you may feel like your whole body is shaky or weak.
+In addition to these familiar hangover symptoms, you may feel like your whole body is shaky or weak, from the moment you fumble to lift a Pedialyte bottle to your lips, until your first official hangover meal of the day.

 As it turns out, these quakes and trembles are a common side effect of heavy drinking, but it's more than just dehydration.
 Shakiness is a sign that your sympathetic nervous system, aka the "autonomic nervous system," is doing extra work to get your body back to its baseline, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 Racing heart, jitteriness, and sweating are some other common giveaways that your autonomic nervous system is working in overdrive during a hangover.